MechaMonk/pyRouterJig/installation.md

 `conda install pyqt`

-in a `Terminal.app` window.
-If you don\'t have `conda` in your path, you must do

-`/anaconda/bin/conda install pyqt`

-assuming that `/anaconda/bin` is where Anaconda was installed.
-Another required package is `future`, which is used so that {{ site.codename }} works for both python 2.7 and 3.5 (these are the versions that I have tested;
-versions inbetween should work also).
-For Anaconda, simply do
+in a `Terminal.app` window and `conda` is in your path.
+Another required package is [Python-Future](http://python-future.org/overview.html), which is used so that {{ site.codename }} works for both python 2.7 and 3.5 (these are the versions that I have tested; intermediate versions should work also).
+For Anaconda, use the command

 `conda install future`